gbv/beaconspec/beacon.md

 ## message

-The message meta field is used as template or as default value for link labels.
+The message meta field is used as template for link labels.
+The default value is `{label}`.

 ## description

-The description meta field is used as template or as default value for link descriptions.
+The description meta field is used as template for link descriptions.
+The default value is `{description}`.

 ## institution